 Need a good pair of boots?
-Get them at REI where you can return them for up to a year.
+Get them at REI, where you can return them for up to a year.
 I wear these boots.
 Free Shipping on ALL Orders at REI.com!

-Continue southwesterly through the park past the Field House to the south toward the SE corner of the park.
+Continue southwesterly through the park, past the Field House to the south toward the SE corner of the park.
 Enjoy the actual gulch at the SE corner of the park, draining toward the west.
 Exit the park onto E Harvard Ave, continuing to the east.

 Go north (left) on S Corona St. Cross back into Platt Park once you cross Evans, then turn left on E Asbury Ave.
 Take a right on Pearl St.

 Continue north on Pearl, noticing Mayu Sanctuary on the right.
 Continue up Pearl Street, stopping in shops and enjoying the neighborhood.
-Along here is where the Farmers’ Market is on the weekend.
+Along here is where a Farmers’ Market is on the weekend.
 At E Iowa Ave, take a left.

 At S Logan Ave, turn north (right) along Grant Park.
 On the corner of Logan and Florida, enjoy the Decker Library, then turn left on Florida.
-Return back to your start at Grant.
+Return to your start at Grant.

 Meandering through Fun Parks and Supporting Denver By Foot